Rabbits

 Rabbits pose a threat to a large number of native flora and fauna species.
 Their effect on fauna can be direct such as increasing competition for food or indirect such as denuding vegetation and thus exposing native fauna to increased predation.
 The loss of ground cover vegetation and the digging lead to erosion and to the spread of weeds not grazed by rabbits.

-In the past years visitors to the north Canberra nature reserves noticed a significant increase in rabbit numbers.
-Volunteers who mapped the rabbit warrens in summer 2008/09 found an average of 1.9 rabbit warrens per hectare and an average of 2.5 warrens per hectare in the Majura horse paddocks, some with more than twenty entrances (view a report and a map with locations of rabbit warrens mapped in 2008/09).
+Volunteers who mapped the rabbit warrens in summer 2008/09 found an average of 1.9 rabbit warrens per hectare and an average of 2.5 warrens per hectare in the Majura horse paddocks, some with more than twenty active entrances (view a report and a map with locations of rabbit warrens mapped in 2008/09).

-It will take a continuous commitment of Government and community to keep the rabbits at a low level to halt and reverse the decline of our remnant woodlands so that future generations can enjoy what’s left of Australia’s unique wildlife.
+It takes a continuous commitment to keep the rabbit numbers low to reverse the decline of our remnant woodlands so that future generations can enjoy what’s left of Australia’s unique wildlife.

 Learn more